touchlab/KMMBridge/website/docs/spm/01_IOS_SPM.md

 }
 ```

-In the example above, the Kotlin module is one folder down, so we add the parent path string `..`
+In the example above, the Kotlin module is one folder down.
+The `spm()` setup detects that with git automatically.

 ![spmfolder](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-10-06_06-43-spmfolder.png)

-SPM uses Git for versioning, so you'll want to use either Git tag or GitHub release version managers, and likely want to use GitHub artifacts.
+SPM uses Git for versioning, so you'll probably want to use either Git tag or GitHub release version managers, and at least at launch, likely want to use GitHub artifacts.

 Here is the suggested config for SPM: